ylong4/DFZSL/README.md

 ```
 link: https://drive.google.com/drive/folders/16Xk1eFSWjQTtuQivTogMmvL3P6F_084u?usp=sharing
 ```
-Extract res101.mat and att_splits.mat from each dataset downloaded. res101.mat contains the res101 image features, and att_splits.mat contains the class divisions and the corresponding attribute annotations for each class.
+Extract res101.mat and att_splits.mat from each dataset downloaded.
+The res101.mat contains the res101 image features, and the att_splits.mat contains the class split and the corresponding attribute annotations for each class.

-Run DFZSL/splits/extract_clip_feature.py to replace the res101 image features with ViT-B16 features, and also replace the attribute annotations with CLIP text features of the corresponding categories. res101.mat--->ViTB16.mat
+Run DFZSL/splits/extract_clip_feature.py to replace the res101 image features with ViT-B16 features, and also replace the attribute annotations with CLIP text features of the corresponding class.
+res101.mat--->ViTB16.mat
 att_splits.mat--->clip_splits.mat